Erzaldi Rosman Djohan

-Erzaldi Rosman Djohan (born 31 October 1969) is an Indonesian politician who has served as the Governor of Bangka-Belitung Islands since 2017 to 2022.
+Erzaldi Rosman Djohan (born 31 October 1969) is an Indonesian politician who has served as the governor of Bangka-Belitung Islands since 2017 to 2022.
 Prior to becoming governor, he was elected two times as the regent of Central Bangka Regency.

 Early life and education

 Djohan was born on 31 October 1969 in Pangkal Pinang (then part of South Sumatra province) from Rosman Djohan and Melati.
 He completed his high school education in Pangkal Pinang, before moving to Jakarta, earning a diploma in 1994 from Tarumanegara University.
 Later, he also obtained a bachelors and masters from an economics institute.

 Career

 Before entering politics, Djohan worked at several companies, including a property company between 1999 and 2005.
 In 2004, he was elected to Bangka-Belitung's Regional People's Representative Council (DPRD) as part of Golkar, though he only held the seat until 2005 when he was elected as Central Bangka's vice-regent.
 In 2010, he was elected regent, and was elected for his second term in 2015 with 57.1% of votes.
 His first term expired on 24 September 2015, before he was sworn in for a second term on 17 February 2016.

 Djohan declared his candidacy for the governorship of the province in August 2016.
 By then, he had moved to Gerindra, and became the chairman of its provincial branch.
 In the following 2017 gubernatorial election, Djohan won 38.9% (213,442) of votes in a four-way election, defeating incumbent governor Rustam Effendi.

+In 2024, Djohan is running for Governor of Bangka Belitung for the second term with a pair Yuri Kemal Fadlullah, who is the son of the Leader of the Crescent Star Party and former Minister of Law and Legislation, Minister of Justice and Human Rights and State Secretary of Indonesia Yusril Ihza Mahendra.